 There are not enough stories in this world about friendship, especially friendship between men.
-Too often, it gets sexualized, like the popular term “bromance,” which doesn’t mean two men in a romantic relationship; it means two guys who care about each other but can’t express it.
-(See “Superbad.”)
+Too often, it gets sexualized, like the term “bromance,” which doesn’t mean two men in a romantic relationship; it means two guys who care about each other but can’t express it.
 But friendship is its own kind of love.
-Men need friends.

 The problem is that too often, women don’t recognize male friendship for what it is.
-It’s usually not warm and fuzzy.
+It may not be warm and fuzzy.
 It might include a lot of arguments.
-It’s probably anything but friendly.
 So, change your criteria.
 Here’s what a friend is — a friend is someone you can count on to haul your corpse back to Texas.

 “To Texas?”
 [Call] repeated.

 “Yes, that’s my favor to you,” Augustus said.
 “It’s the kind of job you was made for, that nobody else could do or even try.”

 Nobody else would do such a thing.
 Most people would have paid the undertaker in Miles City to bury Gus.
 A few would have hauled him to Clara’s in Ogallala.
 But no one other than Captain Call would drag his friend back to Texas.
 And no one but Gus would ask such a crazy thing.
 If you try to make sense of it, you can’t.
 But the fact that Call honors Gus’s request, well, that’s the whole point.